ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

       newTag: v2.18.0
     ~~~

-    Under `labels` there are three labels that also appear in the resources declared in [the official standard example for deploying Kube State Metrics](https://github.com/kubernetes/kube-state-metrics/tree/main/examples/standard).
-Be aware of the `version` one: whenever you update the Kube State Metrics image's version, you should update that value too.
+    Under `labels` there are two labels that also appear in the resources declared in [the official standard example for deploying Kube State Metrics](https://github.com/kubernetes/kube-state-metrics/tree/main/examples/standard).
+Compared with that example, there is one `version` label missing.
+I have omitted it because it felt redundant and easy to forget when updating the Kube State Metrics image version.

-### Validating the Kustomize yaml output
+### Validating the Kustomize YAML output

-To ensure that is valid, review the complete output of the Kustomize project for your Kube State Metrics deployment:
+To ensure that is valid, review the complete YAML output of the Kustomize project for your Kube State Metrics deployment:

 1. Dump the output of this Kustomize project in a file named `agent-kube-state-metrics.k.output.yaml` (or just redirect it to your preferred text editor):